cstefanache/marvin-dev/README.md

 #### Delete a step from the graph

-Clicking on 'Delete icon' for a step from the graph will delete that step from the graph
+Clicking on 'Delete icon' for a step from the graph will remove that step execution from the graph.

 <img width="906" alt="image" src="https://user-images.githubusercontent.com/15820565/215438039-e014b3c3-cb1b-459d-878a-223670cd2971.png">